 Summary

-In the AnQi CMS template, safely displaying HTML or JS code lies in understanding and proper applicationsafeFilter.
-It provides you with the flexibility to bypass default security escaping, but it also requires you to take responsibility for the source and safety of the content.
-CombinedautoescapeLabel and understanding of Markdown rendering, you can more accurately control the display behavior of template content, and meet various content operation needs while ensuring website security.
+Displaying HTML or JS code securely in Anqi CMS templates, the core lies in understanding and proper applicationsafeA filter.
+It provides you with the flexibility to bypass default security escaping, but it also requires you to be responsible for the source and safety of the content.
+Combined withautoescapeUnderstanding tags and Markdown rendering allows you to control the display behavior of template content more accurately, meeting diverse content operation needs while ensuring website security.